Imperium Europa

-Imperium Europa is an ultranationalist political party in Malta.
+Imperium Europa, also called simply Imperium, is a minor ultranationalist political party in Malta.
 It was founded on 9 February 2000 by Norman Lowell, who was also its leader.
-Its primary aim is to unite Europe into one political entity, a "Europe of regions and peoples, stretching from the Channel, to Vladivostok", in order to save the white race.
+Its primary aim is to unite Europe into one political entity, a "Europe of regions and peoples, stretching from the Channel, to Vladivostok", in order to "save the white race".

 History

-It was officially founded on February 9, 2000, by Norman Lowell.
+It was officially founded on 9 February 2000, by Norman Lowell.
 Initially, the party started with eight members, including Norman Lowell and Arlette Baldacchino.
 But later on, five out of eight of the founding members were expelled due to being sleeper agents for the Nationalist, and the Labour Parties respectively.
 Imperium Europa contested its first election back in 2004, obtaining 1,603 votes (0.63%).
-In 22 January 2005, Imperium Europa made its first and one of, if not, the most notable public event associated with the party, taking place in Safi, Malta.
+On 22 January 2005, Imperium Europa made its first and one of, if not, the most notable public event associated with the party, taking place in Safi, Malta.
 The event was when most of the public started taking notice of Imperium Europa.
 The speech consisted of Norman Lowell making a speech regarding how illegal immigration will irreversibly damage the country, as happened with other European and Western countries.
 With Norman Lowell quoting that "our children shall open their eyes one day.. being strangers in their own lands!".
 In the 2009 European Parliament election in Malta, its candidates were Norman Lowell and Reuben Cauchi.
 In the next election, Imperium Europa contested with three candidates, who were: Norman Lowell, Antoine Galea and Arlette Baldacchino.
 It was registered as a political party in 2019.

 In the 2019 Maltese MEP elections, Imperium Europa got its record number of votes, totalling 8,238 1st preference votes (3.17%).
 Lowell was the only candidate representing Imperium Europa in this election.
 In 2024, Imperium Europa contested in Malta with Norman Lowell and Terrence Portelli on the ballot, shrinking its votes compared to the previous elections for the first time; this time obtaining 6,816 votes (2.62%), 1,422 votes less than the election before.